A therapist performing hypnotherapy on a client

 • Subdued critical analysis.
 By turning down the volume on the analytical chatter, hypnotherapy allows for a more relaxed mental state.
 It's less about reasoning and more about feeling and intuiting.

 • Heightened introspection.
 With the analytical guard down, other parts of the brain, especially those related to emotion, memory, and sensory perception, become more active.
-This shift allows people to connect more deeply with their emotions and subconscious patterns.
+This shift allows individuals to connect more deeply with their emotions and subconscious patterns.

 • Access to subconscious beliefs.
 The quieting of the prefrontal cortex creates a bridge to the subconscious mind, unveiling beliefs and patterns that often operate below the level of conscious awareness.